 Making sure the fields auto-update when printing

 In the Display Options, you’ll need to make sure that the fields will update themselves before you print the document; otherwise, you’ll have to remember to select them all and press F9.
-Really, why would you want to do that when Word will do it for you?
-Just make sure this box (highlighted below) is checked:
+Really, why would you want to do that when Word will do it for you every time you print?
+Just make sure these boxes (highlighted below) are checked: